-When her father worked on his projects, she recalled that the ones he took the longest to make or that were made up of the most components usually looked better than those he just quickly threw together.
-If she remembered right, he normally got paid more for those too.
+When her father worked on his projects, she recalled that the ones he took the longest to make or that were made up of the most components usually looked better than those he just speedily threw together.
+If she remembered right, he got paid more for those, too.
 Not sure if the same could be said of precious stones, she still set out to separate them with the same idea in mind.
-She separated the eighteen remaining gems by the number and shape of their cuts.
+She divided the eighteen remaining gems by the number and shape of their cuts.

 Of the eight most intricate of the lot, she picked out five whose colors she liked best.